Manoui/website/index.md

 {% include theme_analysis.html %}

 The key is the following:
-* PERSON People, including fictional.\
+* PERSON: People, including fictional.
-* NORP Nationalities or religious or political groups.\
+* NORP: Nationalities or religious or political groups.
-* FAC Buildings, airports, highways, bridges, etc.\
+* FAC: Buildings, airports, highways, bridges, etc.
-* ORG Companies, agencies, institutions, etc.\
+* ORG: Companies, agencies, institutions, etc.
-* GPE Countries, cities, states.\
+* GPE: Countries, cities, states.
-* LOC Non-GPE locations, mountain ranges, bodies of water.\
+* LOC: Non-GPE locations, mountain ranges, bodies of water.
-* PRODUCT Objects, vehicles, foods, etc. (Not services.)\
+* PRODUCT: Objects, vehicles, foods, etc. (Not services.)
-* EVENT Named hurricanes, battles, wars, sports events, etc.\
+* EVENT: Named hurricanes, battles, wars, sports events, etc.
-* WORK_OF_ART Titles of books, songs, etc.\
+* WORK_OF_ART: Titles of books, songs, etc.
-* LAW Named documents made into laws.\
+* LAW: Named documents made into laws.
-* LANGUAGE Any named language.\
+* LANGUAGE: Any named language.
-* DATE Absolute or relative dates or periods.\
+* DATE: Absolute or relative dates or periods.
-* TIME Times smaller than a day.\
+* TIME: Times smaller than a day.
-* PERCENT Percentage, including "%".\
+* PERCENT: Percentage, including "%".
-* MONEY Monetary values, including unit.\
+* MONEY: Monetary values, including unit.
-* QUANTITY Measurements, as of weight or distance.\
+* QUANTITY: Measurements, as of weight or distance.
-* ORDINAL "first", "second", etc.\
+* ORDINAL: "first", "second", etc.
-* CARDINAL Numerals that do not fall under another type
+* CARDINAL: Numerals that do not fall under another type
-* NONE no entity detected
+* NONE: no entity detected

 As you can see, making reference to one of the entity mentioned aboved doesn't seem to play a role in the fame of a quote.
 The distribution is more or less the same between famous and non-famous quotes so we better look somewhere else...